Back

 This shows the FDA’s dedication to public health.
 The review process can take months.
 It’s thorough.

 Since 1992, the FDA has approved over 1,000 drugs and biologics thanks to the Prescription Drug User Fee Act (PDUFA).
 This act made the approval process faster and improved communication with drug makers.
 The FDA balances the need for new treatments with public safety.
+The launch of initiatives like the Commissioner’s National Priority Voucher (CNPV) program in 2025 further highlights the FDA’s commitment to expediting the review of crucial new drug applications, shortening review times significantly through a multidisciplinary team approach.
+While workforce reductions in early 2025 at HHS/FDA have posed challenges, impacting review speed, the agency is actively adapting, often exempting medical reviewers and working towards reinstatements to maintain efficient operations.

 Getting FDA approval is a big step, but the FDA doesn’t stop there.
 It keeps an eye on approved drugs, inspects facilities, and acts quickly if there are safety issues.
 This ongoing watch is vital for keeping the drug safety system strong in the U.S.